weavejester/euclidean/README.md

-# euclidean
+# Euclidean

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for performing calculations suitable for 3D games using fast, immutable data structures.

-## Usage
+## Installation

-FIXME
+Add the following dependency to your `project.clj` file:

+    [euclidean "0.1.0-SNAPSHOT"]

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 James Reeves

 Distributed under the Eclipse Public License, the same as Clojure.